 Even if we already hold your personal data, you still have various rights in relation to it.
-To get in touch about these, please contact us.
-We will seek to deal with your request without undue delay, and in any event in accordance with the requirements of any applicable laws.
+To get in touch about these, please contact your relevant GP Practice.
+They will seek to deal with your request without undue delay, and in any event in accordance with the requirements of any applicable laws.
 Please note that we may keep a record of your communications to help us resolve any issues which you raise.